-So, I’ve been extremely lucky so far: I’ was born with some talent and a lot of curiosity, I’ve escaped the poor neighborhood where I was born, I got a master degree, I’ve done whatever job I dreamed about, I’ve been traveling the world and now I’m in the top 0.07% of the world by income.
+So, I’ve been extremely lucky so far: I was born with some skills and a lot of curiosity.
+I’ve escaped the poor neighborhood where I was born and I got a master degree.
+I’ve done whatever job I dreamed about and I’ve been traveling the world.
+I’m finally in the top 0.07% of the world by income!

 How about Weekends?